Directed by: Chad Stahelski || Produced by: Basil Iwanyk, Erica Lee

 To those of you unfamiliar with the first John Wick (see it right away!), much of the sequel’s charm relies on Derek Kolstad’s brilliant world-building and extensive off-camera diegesis.
 A franchise like Star Wars or a television series like Game of Thrones (2011-present) are famous for creating original, lived-in worlds with depth and history to them, an exotic landscape that feels mysterious with regards to its origins yet relatable enough through its tangible realism.
 No hyperbole is necessary when I say John Wick’s universe of clandestine assassin organizations and intelligent, dare I say “classy” organized crime protocol, is comparable to the likes of those pop culture milestones.
 John Wick’s very genre limits its broader appeal, but its diegesis is no less impressive or personable.
 JW2‘s solid casting, reliable performances, memorable set-designs, and terrific wardrobe lend charisma and deadpan comedy to this devious world of professional murderers.

-John Wick 2’s action sequences and intriguing criminal underworld are the primary selling-points of the film, but its charismatic lead, tight overall editing, and slick musical score seal the deal on this action masterpiece.
-Though he is propped up by his admirable supporting cast throughout, Keanu Reeves was born to this role the same way he was meant for Neo in the late ’90s and early 2000s.
+Though he is propped up by his admirable supporting cast throughout, Keanu Reeves was born to this role the same way he was meant for Neo in the late 1990s and early 2000s.
 His brooding, almost sullen demeanor permeates every frame, contrasting the production design’s colorful backdrop yet complementing its overall dark, noir-like appeal.
 Reeves’ one and two-liners are as strong as ever (“You wanna war, or you wanna just give me a gun?“), and the man’s screen presence remains unparalleled.
-Add to that a smooth, two-hour run-time that feels more satisfying than its predecessor, yet far from the overindulgent, bloated excesses of the likes of Captain America: Civil War (2016) or Spectre (2015), and another powerful soundtrack from Tyler Bates and Joel J. Richard, and you have the complete action experience.
+Add to that a smooth, two-hour run-time that feels more satisfying than its predecessor, yet far from the overindulgent, bloated excesses of the likes of Civil War (2016) or Spectre (2015), and another powerful soundtrack from Tyler Bates and Joel J. Richard, and you have the complete action experience.

 SUMMARY & RECOMMENDATION: John Wick: Chapter 2 is as stylish as the coldest noir crime drama and as action-packed as the most visceral martial arts or shoot-’em-up flick.
 Keanu Reeves is integral to this story’s chemistry, but he’s helped by an admirable supporting cast, slick production values, a terrific audioscape, and meticulous editing.
 Its narrative conveys a fascinating world that enriches its characters and extends naturally from its impressive prequel.
 Not only is this a terrific action film, it is also the perfect sequel.